GordonLElliott/Easy-PQXX-Build-for-Windows-Visual-Studio/README.md

 command window is doing the final copy.
 Then hit a key to end each window, after checking for proper operation.

-This batch file first configures the build, compiles the libraries (both Release and Debug as selected), but in separate local pre-installation work directories.
+This batch file first configures the build, applies patches to the configuration if specified, compiles the libraries (both Release and Debug as selected), but in separate local pre-installation work directories.
 The CMake methods are only configured to do this as separate file groupings.

 Then the batch file copies the separate installations into a singe coherent directory with just one include subdirectory, just one 'share' subdirectory with documentation, and with a lib directory that is subdivided by Debug and Release folders.
 Another subdirectory, 'bin' is added to contain the external PostgreSQL libraries and DLL files required for applications using the libpqxx library.
 Property page files are also provided, which can be used in Visual Studio projects to easily reference the libraries and DLL files needed.

 Using the PQXX Library
 ----------------------